BlWasp/switchRole/README.md

 ![Screenshot](scenarioPython/bashPamCap.png)

-The administraor has to use setcap command to inject cap_net_bind_service in the Effective and Inheritable set of the interpreter.
+The administrator has to use setcap command to inject cap_net_bind_service in the Effective and Inheritable set of the interpreter.
 After that the user can run the script.

 ![Screenshot](scenarioPython/connectionWithPamCap.png)